GameTimeline

 Overview

-US Netflix premiere June 12, 2020; concluded with Aim to Be a Pokémon Master in 2023.
+US Netflix premiere June 12, 2020; Journeys through Aim to Be a Pokémon Master concludes the Ash TV run in 2023 before Horizons.

 11. Pokémon Horizons: The Series